-Special status species: A special status species refers to any species which is listed or a candidate for listing under the state or federal Endangered Species Act.
+Special status species: A special status species refers to any species which is listed, proposed to be listed, or a candidate for listing under the state or federal Endangered Species Act.
 There are a variety of listed species that could occur within the action area of the proposed project, but some are more likely in the disposal alternatives that are not part of the TSP.
-Threatened green sturgeon (Acipenser medirostris), threatened steelhead trout (Oncorhynchus mykiss), endangered coho salmon (Oncorhynchus kisutch), endangered winter-run Chinook salmon (Oncorhynchus tshawytscha), and candidate for listing longfin smelt can occur in open waters throughout the bay, which includes Oakland Harbor.
+Threatened green sturgeon (Acipenser medirostris), threatened steelhead trout (Oncorhynchus mykiss), endangered spring- and winter-run Chinook salmon (Oncorhynchus tshawytscha), and proposed for listing longfin smelt can occur in open waters throughout the bay, which includes Oakland Harbor.
 The threatened delta smelt, endangered salt marsh harvest mouse, and endangered California least tern (Sterna antillarum browni), have been confirmed to be present at Montezuma Wetlands.